Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether or not I recommend them.

 Here’s a quick look at my September reading, with my advice on which books to read and which to skip.

-I received a complimentary copy of this book from Viking Publishing through NetGalley.
+I received a complimentary copy of this book from Viking through NetGalley.
 Opinions expressed in this review are completely my own.

 However, I struggled with this one.
 It’s very much literary fiction – jumping timelines, switching narrations, and foreshadowing galore.
 The crux of the book is about understanding your identity – gender identity, sexual orientation, and racial identity are all explored.
 However, after one too many explicit descriptions, I decided that this one just wasn’t for me.
 DNF Read more →

 Currently, Rowling is embroiled in a Twitter controversy over transgender comments, which has spread to her chart-topping book.
 Many critics are blasting Troubled Blood as a transphobic story about a cross-dressing serial killer while others are claiming such critics haven’t read the book.

 So how controversial is Troubled Blood?
 In my opinion, not nearly as much as it’s made out to be.
 Though the story is definitely not unproblematic, it’s really no worse than the earlier books in the series.
 If it had been published a year ago, almost no one would have batted an eye.
 Yet seen through the light of her recent comments, critics are pulling apart every little detail looking for connections.
 Given that the serial killer is not even a main focus, being too obvious a suspect, I think the book’s controversy is being pulled out of proportion.
 Yet, should you separate the art from the artist?
 That’s a debate for another time since this review is already long enough.